Rob Likens

 He left Central Connecticut in 2009 when he was hired by Louisiana Tech Bulldogs as assistant head coach and quarterbacks coach.
 He followed Sonny Dykes to the California Golden Bears as an assistant head coach and outside receivers coach.

 In 2014, he was named passing game coordinator.
 He then accepted a job offer as the offensive coordinator for the Kansas Jayhawks.
 He was at Kansas for two seasons before accepting a position with Arizona State Sun Devils as wide receivers coach and passing game coordinator.
 In 2018, he was promoted to offensive coordinator and quarterbacks coach.
+While at Arizona State he recruited Jayden Daniels to the Sun Devils.